bpstephanie/Pennywise/README.md

 ### Site Structure

-Pennywise is a terminal based application that consists of one page.
+Pennywise is a terminal based application.
 When the program is run, the user is shown the welcome page with the program's name and a short message explaining what it is.
 After a short while the user is shown the Main Menu.
 The Main Menu has four option: add new expense, view statement, view budget goals and exit.

 Pennywise was structured with the user in mind, whichever option the user chooses, once they have completed that action they are given the option to go back to the Main Menu or in some cases a sub-menu.